 Some people take dandelion by mouth to treat infection, especially viral infections and urinary tract infections (UTIs), as well as cancer.

 In foods, dandelion is used as salad greens, and in soups, wine, and teas.
 The roasted root is used as a coffee substitute.

 Insufficient Evidence to Rate Effectiveness for...

 - Inflammation of the tonsils (Tonsillitis).
-An early study found that people who had their tonsils removed recovered faster if they ate soup containing dandelion compared to those who ate soup without dandelion.
+Early research shows that people who have had their tonsils removed recover faster if they eat soup containing dandelion compared to those who eat soup without dandelion.

 - Preventing urinary tract infections (UTIs).
 A specific combination of dandelion root and leaf extracts of another herb called uva ursi taken by mouth seems to help reduce the number of UTIs in women.
 In this combination, uva ursi is used because it seems to kill bacteria, and dandelion is used to increase urine flow.
 However, this combination should not be used long-term because it is not known if uva ursi is safe for extended use.

 - Heart failure.

 - Other conditions.